ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

-## Step 4.
-Verify that you can see the prometheus ipmi metrics
+## Verify that you can see the prometheus ipmi metrics
 {: #baremetal_linux_step4}
+{: step}

-Cpmplete the following steps:
+Complete the following steps:

 1. Click the **Menu** icon ![Menu icon](../images/icon_hamburger.svg) &gt; **Observability**.